Domains of commutative C*-subalgebras: Other notions of scatteredness

 and notice that $K_q$ is closed and infinite.
 Now $q \mapsto K_q$ is an order embedding of $\mathbb{Q}$ into the set $\mathcal{F}(X)$ of all closed subsets of $X$ with at least two points, partially ordered by inclusion.
 In turn, $K \mapsto C_K$ is an order embedding of $\mathcal{F}(X)\op$ into $\CC(A)$.
 Composing gives an order embedding $\mathbb{Q}\op \to \CC(A)$, and therefore an order-dense chain in $\CC(A)$. \end{proof}

-\begin{thm} A C*-algebra $A$ is finite-dimensional if and only if $\CC(A)$ is order-scattered. \end{thm} \begin{proof} If $A$ is finite-dimensional, then so is each $C \in \CC(A)$.
+\begin{theorem} A C*-algebra $A$ is finite-dimensional if and only if $\CC(A)$ is order-scattered. \end{theorem} \begin{proof} If $A$ is finite-dimensional, then so is each $C \in \CC(A)$.
 Hence all chains in $\CC(A)$ have finite length, and therefore cannot be order-dense.
 That is, $\CC(A)$ is order-scattered.

 For the converse, assume that $A$ is infinite-dimensional.
 We distinguish two cases.
 If $A$ is not scattered, then Lemma~\ref{lem:notorderscattered} shows that $\CC(A)$ is not order-scattered.
 If $A$ is scattered, then it has a maximal commutative C*-subalgebra with scattered spectrum $X$.
-Because $C(X)$ must be infinite-dimensional~\cite[4.6.12]{kadisonringrose:oa3}, $X$ is infinite.
+Because $C(X)$ must be infinite-dimensional~\cite[Exercise 4.6.12]{kadisonringrose:oa3}, $X$ is infinite.
 Now Lemma~\ref{lem:orderscattered} shows that $\CC(C(X))$, and hence $\CC(A)$, is not order-scattered. \end{proof}